 What the heck does positivity have to do with infidelity?!
-It seems oxymoronic, repellent, confusing, and a few other choice adjectives.
-How can something so negatively perceived be associated with anything that is remotely positive?
+It seems contrary, repellent, confusing, and a few other choice adjectives.
+How can something so negatively perceived be associated with anything remotely positive?
 Not exactly an ideal way to greet 2018.
 Makes no kind of sense.
-Well…let’s see.
+Well … let’s see.

-As we start a new year, the intent, usually is, to apply a list of positive resolutions.
-Resolutions that will enhance one’s overall well-being.
-Positivity up front and personal.
+As we start a new year, the intent, usually, is to apply a list of positive resolutions.
+Resolutions that will enhance overall well-being.
+Positivity upfront and personal.
 Some have a laundry list ready to be tackled; others, a single item for contemplation.
 It may prove useful to start small and build up rather than chunk off something unrealistic that invites frustration and self-defeating behavior.
 All that stressful urgency can bring on short-lived intentions; you’re done, finished, had enough thank-you-very-much and have scampered off to embrace the comfort of old, negative patterns.
 I have been that person.
-On the other hand, yearly list making and big-ticket tasks may not be your thing.
+On the other hand, yearly list-making and big-ticket tasks may not be your thing.
 Your life, your call.
 The good news is: anything can be changed and accomplished once you set your mind to do so.
-Can’t say enough about mindsets.
+I can’t say enough about mindsets.

-Resolutions usually serve to improve physical health, mental outlook and/or the almighty pocketbook.
-During the first few months of a new year; gyms are crazy-full with people on a mission to shed extra holiday poundage; others have downloaded a motto that inspires and stimulates new thought, and there are those who have chosen to up their money game toward a set goal.
+Resolutions usually serve to improve physical health, mental outlook, and/or the almighty pocketbook.
+During the first few months of a new year, gyms are crazy-full with people on a mission to shed extra holiday poundage.
+Others have downloaded a motto that inspires and stimulates new thought and some have chosen to up their money game to reach financial goals.
 All good.

-I used to write a list filled with lofty expectations but realized I was putting way too much pressure on myself which resulted in less than zero fun and compromised productivity trailing right behind.
-My every year mantra, for several running, is: positive forward motion…just keep moving forward.
-That definitely doesn’t mean I have the luxury of steamrolling or ignoring upsets along the way.
+I used to write a list filled with lofty expectations but realized I was putting way too much pressure on myself which resulted in less than zero fun and a lack of productivity trailing right behind.
+My every year mantra, for several running, is, positive forward motion … just keep moving forward.
+That doesn’t mean I have the luxury of steamrolling or ignoring upsets along the way.
 If anything, as much as it may pain me, mucho in some instances: I know I have to acknowledge messiness and challenges, assess each situation, find the wherewithal to work through it, and hopefully take away a lesson or two.
 Sometimes the lesson isn’t immediately revealed (so annoying, that), but patience does serve.
-In the meantime–I just keep moving forward.
+In the meantime—I just keep moving forward.

 So, another year of fear, suffering, and self-sabotage?
 Or the most perfect year to implement actionable positive habits to feel alive and thrive again?
 I say: Choose, you.
 Every bit of you.